CameronSchafer/njs-application/README.md

     * Move the original app into its new folder and do the same for the second app and it's folder
     * Keep in mind both apps cannot be using the same port number
 5. Implement communication between the 2 apps based on certain user inputs
-6. Implement flat file logging of all actions performed by both Node Servers
+6. Implement logging of all actions performed by both Node Servers